-The master here likely represents the ka, or spirit of the deceased.
+The master here likely represents the ba, or individual spirit of the deceased.
 The chariot represents the physical body and the horses the emotions.
 The sleeping driver, meanwhile, represents the ego.
 With the master gone and the driver asleep, the horses are free to get into all sorts of trouble.

 The tomb contains a series of pillars, which is especially rare among nobles’ tombs in Thebes.
 And aside from the pillars, each wall contains a remarkable feature.

 Along the wall closest to the entrance are numerous portrayals of Ramose and his wife.
 Notice how no paint has been added except for the eyes.
 While the tomb was never finished and Ramose was never buried here, some people think this may have been an intentional artistic choice.

 This elegant, minimalistic image resonates with many today, and replica carvings of the scene are sold at souvenir shops throughout Luxor.

 Given the timeline and the style, the original artist may have been the same person who worked on Khaemhat’s tomb.

 The left wall, meanwhile, is the one that’s been painted.
 And it’s here you’ll encounter another iconic scene that you may have seen in photographs before.

 Among the larger funerary scene is a famous image of wailing women.
 The women with outstretched arms all have two right hands, signifying an active gesture.

 But the women with bent arms have two left hands.
 The girl hugging her mother, meanwhile, has one left hand and one right hand.